Students in a classroom playing an educational game

 Claim Your Future (Finance Authority of Maine) [Game]

 While based in the U.S. and sometimes played in classrooms, Canadian players can try the website version.
 The game encourages students to explore career paths in the context of financial literacy.
-It encourages middle and high school students to think about future returns on investment of post-secondary education and training.
+It encourages middle and high school students to think about future returns on investment in post-secondary education and training.

 Kids Learn Professions (Kideo) [App]